 KIUC is making significant progress toward its goal of using renewable resources to generate 70 percent of Kauai’s power by 2030.

-On most sunny days, 90 percent or more of Kauai’s daytime energy needs are met by renewable sources.
-KIUC’s solar resources currently consist of 64 megawatts of utility scale photovoltaic (PV) and 31 megawatts of distributed photovoltaic.
+On most sunny days, 100 percent of Kauai’s daytime energy needs are met by renewable sources for up to 9 hours.
+KIUC’s solar resources currently consist of 78 megawatts of utility scale photovoltaic (PV) and 32.2 megawatts of distributed (rooftop) photovoltaic.
 KIUC’s utility-scale solar fields contain battery components, which have helped to increase system reliability by 50 percent over the past 10 years.

-In March 2017, KIUC unveiled the world’s first utility-scale solar plus battery storage generation facility.
+KIUC unveiled the world’s first utility-scale solar plus battery storage generation facility in March 2017.
 The 13 megawatt Tesla solar field, which is coupled with a 52 megawatt hour battery storage system, allows KIUC to store solar power during the day and dispatch it over a four-hour period during the evening peak demand.

-In May 2018, KIUC was recognized by the Smart Electric Power Association as top utility in the nation for energy storage watts per customer – topping the next largest by nearly 8 times the storage capacity.
-KIUC was also recognized by SEPA as fifth in the nation for annual megawatts of energy storage.
+KIUC was recognized by the Smart Electric Power Association in 2018 and 2019 as the top utility in the nation for energy storage watts per customer – topping the next largest by nearly 8 times the storage capacity.
+In 2019 KIUC was also recognized by SEPA as second in the nation for annual megawatts of energy storage capacity: behind Southern California Edison.

 In addition to solar, KIUC’s renewable portfolio includes more than 16 megawatts of hydro power, and 7 megawatts of biomass.